 What HECS-HELP covers

 HECS-HELP covers your tuition fees, also known as your student contribution.
-Applying for HECS-HELP means that the Australian Government pays your tuition fees directly to Deakin.
-Once employed, you'll be required to start paying back the loan.
+Applying for HECS-HELP means you are requesting a loan from the Australian Government.
+The Australian Government pays your tuition fees directly to Deakin to cover your outstanding balance.
+Once you start earning an income over the HELP repayment threshold, you'll be required to start paying back your loan.
 The loan doesn’t cover your Student Services and Amenities Fee (SSAF).
-You can apply for SA-HELP to defer the SSAF fee, if you're eligible.
+You can apply for SA-HELP to defer the SSAF fee if you're eligible.

 Am I eligible for HECS-HELP?

-You can apply for HECS-HELP if you’re enrolled in a Commonwealth supported place (CSP) and would prefer to defer your tuition fees.
-You must meet the following eligibility criteria:
+You can apply for HECS-HELP if you’re enrolled in a Commonwealth supported place (CSP) and would like a Government loan to cover your tuition fees.

 Need more information?